Classification of thin Jordan schemes: Thin Jordan schemes

-\begin{remark} It follows from the definition that the product $\diamond$ depends a choice of "base point" $\omega_0$.
-It could be that a choice of a different base point will lead to a non-isomorphic magma. \end{remark}
+\begin{remark} It follows from the definition that the product $\diamond$ depends on the choice $\omega_0$ of ``base point".
+It could be that a different choice of base point will yield a nonisomorphic magma. \end{remark}